 [00:30:33] Patrick O’Keefe: Is that something you try to get them on board with early on?
 Is that we should have some measuring going right away?

 [00:30:38] Kirsten Wagenaar: We already have it when we help clients selecting a tool.
-We say, “Okay, one of the most important requirements is there are some analytics behind it.”
+We say, “Okay, one of the most important requirements is there is some kind of analytics behind it.”
 That’s really a pro, if you have that in your tool.
 For me, it is.

 [00:30:52] Patrick O’Keefe: Yes, I think if you’re a community professional who has any pull, someone who has experience.
-Someone you or me.
-If you were going to a job if you decide to have not being added and seen anymore and you were taking a job somewhere. [unintelligible 00:31:05] what I did when I took this one which is that, I told my boss I said, “We’re going to have community analytics day one.”
+Someone like you or me.
+If you were going to a job if you decide to have not being added and seen anymore and you were taking a job somewhere.
+You would probably do a similar thing to what I did when I took this one which is that, I told my boss, I said, “We’re going to have community analytics day one.”
 When I clock in that first day, my first act is we’re going to install analytics.

 It’s not that I love analytics or that I’m in love with data.
-They’re valuable tools for me to do my job but the fact is that the clock now starts because I’m a senior community higher that’s been paid fairly well.
+They’re valuable tools for me to do my job.
+But the fact is that the clock now starts because I’m a senior community hire that’s being paid fairly well.
 The clock starts right now as far as judging me.
 We need to know where we were when I got there so that we can see in six months where we are now and then we can be justified in hiring and continuing to pay me. [laugh]

 [00:31:41] Kirsten Wagenaar: Exactly.
 It’s good on both sides right?
 Totally agree with that.
 Super important.

 [00:31:48] Patrick O’Keefe: One other thing I wanted to ask you about.
 You started CMNL which is the association for Dutch community pros.
 If someone wanted to start an association for community pros in their country or region or industry or some other qualifier.
 What advice would you offer them?